-1. the method to be used and steps necessary for closing the center;
+1. the method to be used and steps necessary for closing the collection center;

-2. the estimated cost of closure of the center, based on the cost of hiring a third party to close the center at the point in the center's operating life when the extent and manner of its operation would make closure the most expensive;
+2. a detailed and itemized estimated cost of closure of the collection center, based on the cost of hiring a third party to close the collection center at the point in the center's operating life when the extent and manner of its operation would make closure the most expensive;

-3. an estimate of the maximum inventory of whole waste tires ever on-site over the active life of the center;
+3. the maximum inventory of whole waste tires ever on-site over the active life of the collection center;